Water Kefir: Rinse, Rest, Recover

 Start with fresh, clean water.
 Make sure it does not have fluoride in it.
 If your tap water is fluoridated, it is not likely that an ordinary house filter will remove it.
 You will have to use bottled spring water, or get a filter specially designed to remove fluoride.
 Chlorine can be removed by filtering, evaporation, aeration, or boiling.
 Chloramines, used instead of chlorine in some municipalities, must be filtered out.

 Bring the water to a boil and let it cool for five or ten minutes.
-(This is one way to remove the chlorine.)
+(If you boil for 20 to 30 minutes, it will also remove the chlorine.)
 You will need a quart for the resting solution, plus a quart or more for rinsing the grains.

 In a quart-size mason jar, put 4 tablespoons of granulated sugar.
 The best type to use is an unrefined organic sugar such as turbinado, Sucanat, evaporated cane juice (unbleached), rapadura, etc. You can also use white table sugar.
 Don’t use honey, agave, coconut sugar, or any other type of alternative sugar.
 (Some of these are okay for culturing, but you want to just keep it simple for now.)